SynthpX/Path1/README.md

 Rencana Belajar Path/What ?

 - [x] Basics
-    What i learn through out the Basics of Javascript.
-    -
 - [ ] Explore Articles
 - [ ] DOM Manipulation
 - [ ] Advanced Object and Functions